-Rather than deal with the "Terrible T’s" consisting of toilets, trash, and tenants, many older investors are in search of the "Terrific T’s" which give them time, travel and teeing off.
-To accomplish these goals, some seasoned investors have turned to real estate investment strategies such as a Tenants in common 1031 exchange.
+Rather than deal with the "Terrible Ts"—toilets, trash, and tenants—many older investors are in search of the "Terrific Ts," which give them time, travel, and teeing off.
+To accomplish these goals, some seasoned investors have turned to real estate investment strategies such as a tenants in common 1031 exchange.

 Delaware Statutory Trusts

-Though Delaware Statutory Trusts (DST) are not new, current tax laws have made them a preferred investment vehicle for passive 1031 exchange investors and direct (non-1031) investors alike.
-DSTs are derived from Delaware Statutory law as a separate legal entity, created as a trust, which qualifies under Section 1031 as a tax-deferred exchange.
+Delaware statutory trusts (DSTs) are not new, but current tax laws have made them a preferred investment vehicle for passive 1031 exchange investors and direct (non-1031) investors alike.
+DSTs are derived from Delaware statutory law as a separate legal entity and created as a trust, which qualifies under Section 1031 as a tax-deferred exchange.

-In 2004, the IRS blessed DSTs with an official Revenue Ruling about how to structure a DST that will qualify as replacement property for 1031 Exchanges.
-The Revenue Ruling (Rev. Ruling 2004-86) permits the DST to own 100 percent of the fee-simple interest in the underlying real estate and may allow up to 100 investors -- sometimes more -- to participate as beneficial owners of the property.
+In 2004, the IRS blessed DSTs with an official revenue ruling about how to structure a DST that will qualify as replacement property for 1031 exchanges.
+The revenue ruling (Rev. Ruling 2004-86) permits the DST to own 100% of the fee simple interest in the underlying real estate.

-The real estate sponsor firm, which also serves as the master tenant, simply acquires the property under the DST umbrella and opens up the trust for potential investors to purchase a beneficial interest.
-The investors may either deposit their 1031 exchange proceeds into the DST or the investor may purchase an interest in the DST directly.
+The real estate sponsor firm, which also serves as the master tenant, acquires the property under the DST umbrella and opens up the trust for potential investors to purchase a beneficial interest.
+The investors may either deposit their 1031 exchange proceeds into the DST or purchase an interest in the DST directly.

 Investors who are familiar with the tenants in common (TIC) investment strategy may see some similarities in the DST concept; however, it is important to understand the differences between the two concepts.
-While a TIC may have up to 35 investors, each owning an undivided, pro-rata share of title to the property, a DST may have up to 100 investors (sometimes more), with each investor owning a beneficial interest in the trust which, in turn, owns the underlying asset.
+While a TIC may have up to 35 investors, each owning an undivided, pro-rata share of the title to the property, a DST typically may have between 99-499 investors (or more), with each investor owning a beneficial interest in the trust which, in turn, owns the underlying asset.

 In a TIC investment, the lender can fund up to 35 separate loans, one to each investor.
 In times of tight money, however, the DST gives the lenders greater security because the lender has fully qualified the sponsor, who is the underlying responsible party.

-Be aware that the greater number of investors, plus the larger number of shares may or may not protect your investment.
-Careful scrutiny of the controlling partner/sponsor is advised.
+Be aware that the higher number of investors, plus the larger number of shares, may or may not protect your investment; careful scrutiny of the controlling partner or sponsor is advised.
 There are a lot of crooks in this business.